RiyadhKh4n/CoinFrog/README.md

     * When creating CoinFrog I will take a waterfall approach when developing.
 That is, creating sections of the program at a time and ensuring they work as intended before going onto the next section.
 I will be able to break up development by choosing small elements to work on daily, ensuring the website can be built and published in a timely fashion.
 As this project Python only all my time will be spent on developing and testing the logic behind the program.
 So I will work on developing each class and function within each class and getting them working before I move onto the next section of development.

 * ## Structure

+    * The mock terminal has been created for me by using the Code Institute template so all the file apart from any python files created were not made by me

+    * run.py is what Heroku will run when the site is published so this is will act as my 'main' file and is responsible for running the game.
+Any other python files created will contain the relevant functions needed to run the game which will be imported and called in run.py

 * ## Flowcharts